ubirch/ubirch.github.io/index.md

 # Ubirch

-Ubirch is a blockchain based trust infrastructure for (IoT) data.
+Ubirch is a trust infrastructure for ESG and other data.
 It is a solution for ensuring the integrity and authenticity at the packet level of data communication.
 Additionally, with the integration into common blockchain technology, temporal integrity of data is guaranteed.
+The cryptographic integrity checks allow for a deeper automation in data-driven processes like ESG data collection and verification.

 ## Components